eskedar12/eskedar12/README.md

 # Hi there 👋
 I'm Eskedar Nigussie

-💻 MERN stack developer
-💼 Open for Internship Opportunities (Frontend / Full Stack)
+💻 MERN Stack Developer | 💼 Open to Internship Opportunities (Frontend / Full Stack)

-I am passionate about building clean, responsive, and user-friendly web applications using modern technologies.
-I enjoy learning by building real-world projects.
+I'm a passionate and detail-oriented developer focused on building clean, responsive, and user-friendly web applications using modern technologies.
+I enjoy turning ideas into real-world projects, continuously improving my skills, and writing efficient, maintainable code.
+I'm eager to bring my growing expertise to a team where I can learn, contribute, and grow as a software engineer.

 ---